Inca Trail Trek - Machu Picchu Picture

 The Importance of Environmental Awareness On The Inca Trail

 Peru, a land of astonishing ecological diversity, rugged mountain ranges, and ancient civilizations, stands as a testament to the remarkable harmony between nature and culture.
 From the Amazon rainforest to the magnificent Inca Trail in the majestic Andes and the mysterious Nazca Lines etched in the arid desert, Peru's landscapes hold an exceptional beauty that has captured the world's imagination.
 Yet, beneath this enchanting facade lies a delicate balance that requires our vigilant care and environmental consciousness.
-Environmental awareness is of vital importance whenever people visit for their Inca Trail Trek to Machu Picchu package.
+Environmental awareness is of vital importance whenever people visit for their Inca Trail Hike to Machu Picchu package.
 Read on for more useful information!

 The many orchids along the Inca Trail make this trek one of the best in the wolrd for unique flora and fauna.